15 Best Anti-Inflammatory Foods You Should Be Eating Regularly

 Here are 15 of the best anti-inflammatory foods to add to your diet.

 "All berries, including raspberries, blackberries, and blueberries are high in antioxidants called flavonoids," explains Tanya Zuckerbrot, M.S., R.D., a New York City-based registered dietitian, bestselling author, and founder of The F-Factor Diet.
 "Flavonoids contribute to anti-inflammatory effects by reducing free-radical damage to cells."

 In addition to its antibacterial, antiviral, and antioxidant properties, garlic also contains a sulfuric compound called allicin, which—you guessed it—has an anti-inflammatory effect, says Zuckerbrot.
 It's also a super-easy (and tasty!) addition to almost anything you're cooking up—veggies, soups, meat, sauces—and the finer you chop it, the more allicin is released.
 Bonus: Research shows it may also help you lose weight.

 This spice, which is part of the ginger family and traditionally used in Indian cooking, has definitely had a moment in the wellness world as of late, and for good reason.
-What makes it so potent, and also gives it its bright yellow color, is curcumin.
+What makes this best anti-inflammatory food so potent, and also gives it its bright yellow color, is curcumin.
 "Curcumin has been the focus of intense research due to its potential to avert chronic diseases such as cancer, heart disease, arthritis, and Alzheimer's disease," explains Zuckerbrot.
 Pro cooking tip: Combining turmeric with black pepper increases the bioavailability of curcumin.
 If traditional turmeric dishes aren't your taste, try incorporating the superfood spice into your favorite go-to dishes—it's easier than you think.

-If you needed another reason to sprinkle some cinnamon atop your morning latte or bowl of cereal, here are three: This yummy, versatile spice has been shown to help reduce and balance blood sugar, improve working memory, and even make your period less horrible.
+If you needed another reason to sprinkle some cinnamon atop your morning latte or bowl of cereal, here are three: This yummy, versatile spice has been shown to help reduce and balance blood sugar, improve working memory, and even make your period less, well, horrible.
 Its high concentration of anti-inflammatory and antioxidant compounds helps protect the body from oxidative stress, fight infections, and repair tissue damage, according to Zuckerbrot.

 Your mother was on to something when she told you to always finish your broccoli.
-In addition to being high in minerals like potassium and magnesium, broccoli contains antioxidants with particularly potent anti-inflammatory powers, says Axe.
-It also contains sulforaphane, a compound found in cruciferous veggies (think Brussels sprouts, cabbage, and cauliflower) that has been shown to lower oxidative stress, battle chronic inflammation, and reduce the risk of developing cancer.
-You can cook broccoli in so many ways, that show off the versatility of this OG-green veggie.
+In addition to being high in minerals like potassium and magnesium, broccoli contains antioxidants that make it one of the best anti-inflammatory foods, says Axe.
+It also contains sulforaphane, a compound found in cruciferous veggies (think broccoli sprouts, Brussels sprouts, and cabbage, cauliflower) that has been shown to lower oxidative stress, battle chronic inflammation, and reduce the risk of developing cancer.
+You can cook broccoli in so many ways that show off the versatility of this OG-green veggie (and, don't forget, one of the best foods for inflammation!).
 Try it in soup, pesto, coleslaw, stir-fry, salad—the list is endless.

 Much more than just a woo-woo wellness trend, bone broth is chock-full of body-boosting minerals, including calcium, magnesium, and phosphorous, as well as glucosamine, which has been shown to help protect joints and strengthen bones.
-It might also help you look and feel a bit younger because it's loaded with collagen, a naturally occurring bodily protein that helps keep skin plump and firm.
+This best anti-inflammatory food might also help you look and feel a bit younger because it's loaded with collagen, a naturally occurring bodily protein that helps keep skin plump and firm.
 And collagen isn't just important for glowing skin.
 It's crucial to overall health, making up almost one-third of all proteins in the body, says Axe.
 Found in our ligaments, tendons, bones, and much more, it's the "glue" that holds us together.
 Sip on a warm cup in the morning, or use it as a soup base or to cook your favorite grains, like quinoa or even rice.
 If you don't have the time or means to make your own, try a powdered form.
 (Related: Should You Be Adding Collagen to Your Diet?)